abuehl/docs/no-implicit-import.md

 modules is to use the `"module"` keyword, followed by the name of the module (TU `#1`).

-We might say that this problem is too small to be of concern.

 ## A fundamental flaw

-This problem reveals a fundamental flaw in the current design of modules:
+We might say that the problem presented above here is too small to be of concern.
+But it reveals a fundamental flaw in the current design of modules.

 The current semantic of translation unit `#1` bundles two things together:

 1. Signaling an implementation unit of a module
 2. Importing the interface of the module

-For module interfaces which don't use partitions, this is not a poblem.
-But it is a problem for interfaces which are aggregates of partitions.
-These can't be separated, because they do have to be exported from the primary module interface unit, in order to make the exported declarations available to the importers of the module.
+For module interfaces which don't export partitions, this is not a poblem.
+But it is a problem for interfaces which do so.
+These partitions can't be separated, because they *do* have to be exported from the primary module interface unit, in order to make the exported declarations available to the importers of the module.

 The convenience of implicitly getting the declarations from the interface turns into a significant *inconvience* if the interface is an aggregate